tomwhross/pdb-tutorial/README.md

  20
 ```

 I think I found the issue!
-On line 18, it doesn't look like the `total` variable is adding up the values of the dice which we want.
+On line 18, it doesn't look like the `total` variable is adding up the values of the dice like we want it to.
 Let's see if we can fix that by
-first checking whether a `die` has an attribute which would contain its value.
+checking whether a `die` has an attribute which would contain its value.
 To get to line 18, you can either set a break point or just call `next` until you
-hit the first loop.
+hit the first iteration.
 Once you're on `:18`, let's call the `dir()` function on the `die` instance and check what methods and attributes it has.

 ```shell
 -> total += 1